samarth777/nn-zero-to-hero/README.md

-# Neural Networks Zero to Hero Learning Tracker
+# Neural Networks Zero to Hero

 This repository is dedicated to tracking my progress as I work through Andrej Karpathy's "Neural Networks Zero to Hero" tutorials.